rayandaod/MUSIC_for_DOA/README.md

 - [Simulations.ipynb](https://github.com/rayandaod/SSDP_mini-project/blob/master/notebooks/Simulations.ipynb) - additional examples and tuning of parameters to try to understand in depth the impact of each components of the algorithm.
 - [helper.py](https://github.com/rayandaod/SSDP_mini-project/blob/master/notebooks/helper.py) - implementation of helper functions used through the previous notebooks.

-## Language and dependencies
+## Dependencies

-Python 3

-The required Python librairies to run the project are the following:
+The required Python 3 librairies to run the project are the following:

 ```bash
 jupyter